preservim/vim-pencil/README.markdown

 ## Basic initialization

-Though optional, initializing _pencil_ by `FileType` will automatically set up your buffers for editing prose.
+Initializing _pencil_ by `FileType` is optional, though doing so will automatically set up your buffers for editing prose.

 Add support for your desired filetypes to your `.vimrc`: